 Because we work with so closely with our clients on issues of foreclosure, bankruptcy, and other financial services that often lead to the cancellation of debt, we are very familiar with these tax issues, and can assist you in properly reporting, and in most cases, avoiding, tax consequences pertaining to cancellation of debt.

-We are always happy to assist you to ensure your tax forms are prepared correctly and on-time – Contact us at 1-800-LA FIRMA or book your free consultation here now concerning any issues you may have regarding your taxes this season.
+We are always happy to assist you to ensure your tax forms are prepared correctly and on-time – Contact us at 1-800-LA FIRMA or book your free consultation by clicking below concerning any issues you may have regarding your taxes this season.